Mechazo11/fetch_gazebo_noetic_ws/src/fetch_gazebo/README.md

 ***05/04/24*** Removed the local git repository for this package.

+### Original README.md content
+TODO to be depricated

 This repository contains the Gazebo simulation for Fetch Robotics Fetch and Freight Research Edition Robots.

 Please note the _branch_: the default branch in GitHub is **gazebo9**.
 1. **gazebo11** should be used with **ROS Noetic** and **Ubuntu 20.04** (untested as of 1-2021)